Stability of Valuations and Koll\'ar Components: Introduction

 \subsection{Approximation}

-In a different direction, we also obtain results which describe the minimizer of the normalized volume function from the viewpoint of Koll\'ar components.
-We show for a general klt singularity, although the minimizer of its associated normalized volume function might not be given by a Koll\'ar component, but we can always approximate it by a sequence of Koll\'ar components. \begin{thm} Given an arbitrary algebraic klt singularity $o\in (X,D)$, and a minimizer $v^{\rm m}$ of $\hvol_{X,o}$, there always exists a sequence of Koll\'ar components $\{ S_i\}$ and positive numbers $c_j$ such that
+In a slightly different direction, we also obtain results which describe the minimizer of the normalized volume function from the viewpoint of Koll\'ar components.
+We show that for a general klt singularity, although the minimizer of its associated normalized volume function might not be given by one Koll\'ar component, we can always approximate it by a sequence. \begin{thm} Given an arbitrary algebraic klt singularity $o\in (X,D)$, and a minimizer $v^{\rm m}$ of $\hvol_{(X,D),o}$, there always exists a sequence of Koll\'ar components $\{ S_j\}$ and positive numbers $c_j$ such that

 \end{thm} Here $\Val_{X,o}$ consists of all valuations centered at $o$, and is endowed with the weakest topology as in \cite[Section 4.1]{JM12}.
+See Remark \ref{r-link} for some discussions.